Ready for a Healthier You?

 Best High-Fiber Foods for Constipation Relief

-Fiber-rich foods relieve constipation in multiple ways: they hydrate your body, they provide different types of fiber, and they stimulate the muscles of the colon for regular bowel movements.
+Fiber-rich foods relieve constipation in multiple ways: they hydrate your body, provide different types of fiber, and stimulate the colon's muscles to promote regular bowel movements.

 Here's a list of high fiber foods for constipation to maximize these benefits: